 As I was waiting in line at the post office, I ran into Eileen from our favorite treat shop DandE’s frozen custard.
 She asked if I would be willing to share her write up on Saga and their 15 years of community service.
 Being a huge fan of their work I agreed instantly and here it is for all you Ambergris Caye Animal Lovers. ~

 Saga Humane Society recently celebrated its 15th year as a not-for-profit humane organization on Ambergris Caye.
 In order to know where you are going, it is often said you need to know where you have been…

 Although the organization was named after one of the founder’s dogs, it is an appropriate name as Saga is a seemingly endless story of a community’s tireless dedication to its animals.

 The group formed Saga in response to pet and stray conditions at that time.
-Parvovirus, distemper and mange, among other contagious diseases, were rampant.
+Parvovirus, distemper, and manage, among other contagious diseases, were rampant.
 Ambergris Caye was an island on which the dog and cat populations were almost entirely un-neutered, in poor health, and free to breed without stopping.